 - Shortly before arrival, the safety bar is lifted.

-- In the right moment, the skiers push themselves off the bench and move to the side, out of the way of the lift.
+- At the right moment, the skiers push themselves off the bench and move to the side, out of the way of the lift.

 I have always loved snow but winter in England was usually more grey than white.
 Now living in Austria, my kids have inherited my passion for skiing and we make most of every winter, getting out in the snow whenever we can!